UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 ---

 We use `header=2` to indicate where our dataframe begins.
-(2 being the index position or the row that containd the column labels)
+(2 being the index position or the row that contains the column labels)

 ``` python
 candybars = pd.read_csv('candybars-h.csv', header=2)